CodementorIO/event-topics/README.md

 # Codementor Event Topics

-## Thanks for joining us and sharing your thoughts on our event topics!
+**Thanks for joining us and sharing your thoughts on our event topics!**

-Our primary goal is to create a diverse range of virtual events to help developers learn remotely and grow professionally.
-Our second goal is to help developers become better speakers.
+We want to help developers learn remotely and grow professionally through a diverse range of virtual events.

-We want your help to make sure the topics, speakers, and formats for our virtual events will bring value to developers.
-We hope your feedback will also help aspiring speakers improve their public speaking skills and gain more confidence as developers!
+We need your help to make sure the topics, speakers, and formats for our virtual events will bring value to developers.
+Your feedback will also help aspiring speakers improve their public speaking skills and gain more confidence as developers!

 ## How you can share your thoughts